How Do I Apply Essential Oils to Acupressure Points?

 How Long Will I Have to Use Acupressure for it to Work?

 Like any natural therapy, acupressure works relatively quickly on acute conditions, but will take regular long-term practice to alleviate chronic conditions.
-With chronic conditions expect months of self-care therapy including organic tonic herbs in conjunction with the acupressure for good outcomes.
+For example: and acute headache can be alleviated with one acupressure treatment; whereas, chronic migraine headaches will take many months of daily acupressure for prolonged relief.
+With chronic conditions expect months of self-care therapy for good outcomes.
 Unrealistic expectations are not uncommon; everyone would prefer immediate relief and results rather than having to go through therapy for months on end.
 Real healing simply takes time as you are not taking a pill that masks symptoms immediately but does not get to the core of the imbalance that has led to the condition.

 Techniques Used to Stimulate Pressure Points

 If your not sure whether tonification or reduction is indicated, simply apply even firm pressure to the point without circulation; you can use a slight vibration or pulsation movement with your pressure.
-Acupressure stick application will normalize the channel Qi flow and organ-level imbalances so no need to worry about these methods when only the acupressure sticks are being used.
+Acu- stick® application will normalize the channel Qi flow and organ-level imbalances so no need to worry about these methods when only the Acu-sticks® are being used.

 Advanced Acupressure Methods